JonasPrimbs/movesense-ble-ecg-firmware/README.md

  * For flashing using JIG:
       * Nordic Semiconductor's [nRF5x-Command-Line-Tools-XXX](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF52-DK) for Win32 or OSX
       * OS X: you also need [Segger J-Link Software and Documentation pack for MacOSX](https://www.segger.com/downloads/jlink/)
+ * In case you encounter `ImportError: No module named yaml`, try to install package `pyyaml` by pip

 Path configuration:

  * Remember to add ninja to path
- * OS X: remember to add also GNU Toolchain for ARM, nrfjprog and mergehex (provided with nrfjprog) to path
+ * OS X: remember to add also CMake, GNU Toolchain for ARM, nrfjprog and mergehex (provided with nrfjprog) to path

 ## Example App Build Flow ##